Topic Areas: Business and Practice Management: Speech-Language Pathology

 • Interprofessional team development and management

-• Licensure and independent provider status, licensure compact
+• Licensure, independent provider status, and licensure compact

 • Marketing and consumer relations